JonasBeddrich/TFNSFPE/README.md

 ## Usage

-Different experiments can be reproduced using the setting.h file.
+Different experiments can be reproduced using the setting.h file, by inserting e.g. #define experiment1

 Run the executable